BenjaminBurton/Docker-wordpress/README.md

 ```

-> still working on the terraform config to be continued
+> still working on the terraform config seems i have to use a provider AWS, Azure, Ocacle etc. => to be continued